vsrinivas/fuchsia/zircon/docs/kernel_cmdline.md

 ## devmgr\.require-system=\<bool\>

 Instructs the devmgr that a /system volume is required.
 Without this, devmgr assumes this is a standalone Zircon build and not a full Fuchsia system.

-## devmgr\.suspend-timeout-debug

-If this option is set, the system prints out debugging when mexec, suspend, reboot, or power off did not finish in 10 seconds.

 ## devmgr\.suspend-timeout-fallback